 When Makkah was conquered, non-believers feared that as Muslims were in a dominant position of authority, they would take revenge on them.
 But, on that day, the Holy Prophet (PBUH) declared amnesty for everyone.
 He ordered his army to fight only those who would rise in their opposition.
 He had forgiven all the bloodshed of the past.

 To conclude, whatever Allah has commanded in the Quran for our guidance, the Holy Prophet has practiced that throughout his life to make his Ummah understand the Quranic injunctions.
 Allah Himself is the most merciful and commanded us to practice tolerance and forgiveness in our daily affairs.

 Alas!
 We have completely ignored the golden codes of life given by Islam.
 Thus, the whole Muslim Ummah is cleaved today, giving way to hatred and prejudice for other sects.

-The incidents of Shia-Sunni rift and violence speak volumes of intolerance among Muslims.
-While our Prophet (PBUH) has even remained tolerant and forgiving to the non-believers, today Muslims can’t even tolerate the diverging opinions and beliefs of the fellow Muslims.
+The incidents of the Shia-Sunni rift and violence speak volumes of intolerance among Muslims.
+While our Prophet (PBUH) has even remained tolerant and forgiving to non-believers, today Muslims can’t even tolerate the diverging opinions and beliefs of their fellow Muslims.